wchesley/notebook/Ansible-Ref/Ansible-Target-Setup.md

 # Ansible Target Setup

-Created: July 13, 2021 4:12 PM

-`adduser ansible`
+Create ansible user:
+`useradd ansible -s /bin/bash`

+Add ansible user to sudo group:
 `usermod -aG sudo ansible`

+Set a password for ansible user:
+`chpasswd ansible`

+Create home directory for ansible user:
+`mkdir -p /home/ansible/.shh`

+Change ownership of home directory to ansible:
+`chown -R ansible:ansible /home/ansible`

+Add passwordless sudo access for ansible:
+`visudo`

+- add to the end of the file:
+  - `ansible ALL=(ALL) NOPASSWD:ALL`
+- Save and exit visudo

-Copy over ssh key see
+Copy over ssh key
+`ssh-copy-id ansible@123.123.123.123`

-Sign in at least once with ansible account, to avoid the accepting of host key. as
+Sign in at least once with ansible account, to accept the host key if it's not already in your `known_hosts` list.